cm-ngokx/CMPG-323-Project-3-31846769/README.md

 ### Home page:
   ![home page](https://github.com/cm-ngokx/CMPG-323-Project-3-31846769/assets/127525159/5516d71f-2088-42b0-9beb-d07686bc417a)

-* use the following Login credintials: email: Ben10@gmail.com password:#Ben10 to login
+* Please utilize the provided login information: email: Ben10@gmail.com password:#Ben10 to login
+* Once logged in, you will have access to various tabs at the top, including customers, orders, and products.
-* you can now explore all the customers, orders and products tabs on top you can create new, edit, requirest for details, or delete customers, orders and products.
+* From there, you can perform actions such as creating, editing, requesting details, or deleting customers, orders, and products.

 ## References:
 Freeman, A., & Sanderson, S. (2016).
 Pro ASP.NET MVC 5.
 Apress.